Technology Transfer Network - Air Toxics Web Site

 Rule and Implementation Information for the Aerospace Industry

-On January 22, 2015, the Environmental Protection Agency (EPA) proposed amendments to the National Emission Standards for Hazardous Air Pollutants (NESHAP) for Aerospace Manufacturing and Rework Facilities.
+On February 17, 2015, the Environmental Protection Agency (EPA) published in the Federal Register proposed amendments to the National Emission Standards for Hazardous Air Pollutants (NESHAP) for Aerospace Manufacturing and Rework Facilities.
 See the table below for the Federal Register notice and a fact sheet summarizing the proposal.

 On this page: